Jackson Barton

-Jackson Barton (born August 8, 1995) is an American football offensive tackle who is a free agent.
-He played college football at Utah and was drafted by the Indianapolis Colts in the seventh round of the 2019 NFL Draft.
+Jackson Barton (born August 8, 1995) is an American professional football offensive tackle.
+He played college football at Utah and was drafted by the Indianapolis Colts in the seventh round of the 2019 NFL draft.
 He has also been a member of the Kansas City Chiefs and New York Giants.

 Professional career

 Indianapolis Colts

-Barton was drafted by the Indianapolis Colts in the seventh round (240th overall) of the 2019 NFL Draft.
+Barton was drafted by the Indianapolis Colts in the seventh round (240th overall) of the 2019 NFL draft.
 He was waived on August 31, 2019, and was signed to the practice squad the next day.

 Kansas City Chiefs

 Barton was signed by the Kansas City Chiefs off the Colts practice squad on November 11, 2019.
 Barton was part of the Chiefs team which won Super Bowl LIV after defeating the San Francisco 49ers 31–20.
 He was waived on September 5, 2020.

 New York Giants

 On September 6, 2020, Barton was claimed off waivers by the New York Giants.
 He signed a contract extension with the Giants on January 4, 2021.

 On August 31, 2021, Barton was waived by the Giants and re-signed to the practice squad the next day.